juamms/SudokuSolver/README.md

 # SudokuSolver

 A Sudoku solver algorithm implementation in Swift.
+Also trying Mac app development for the first time.